ElijahCuff/EpicList/new_rules/README.md

 ## INTELLIGENT CLEANING RULES
-#### Most password lists on the internet have been carefully crafted to remove capital letters so as they're bot effective at attacking a network.
+#### Most password lists on the internet have been carefully crafted to remove capital letters so as they're not effective at attacking a network.

 #### Common Password Schemes
 > Often, a website will not accept a weak password, they usually demand a specific password scheme is found in your desired password - for example, most websites will not accept the password "apples" but will accept "Apples123" or "Apples123$"